What Is Competency-Based Education? A Beginner’s Guide for Students

 Can a CBE format help save me money?

 The beauty of college credit being awarded based on competence, not time, is that it gives students the ability to prove their knowledge and potentially bypass courses.
-At Rasmussen University, students often have the option to supplement their standard CBE courses with self-directed assessments that allow them to test out of courses they may already have a handle on.
+At Rasmussen University, students often have the option to supplement their standard CBE courses with self-directed assessments that allow them to earn credit and “test out” of courses they may already have a handle on.

 What do employers think of competency-based education?

 Like with anything new or different, it’s understandable if you’re a little wary of what a potential future employer might think of a CBE student.
 The reality is most employers don’t have the time or resources to dive deep into how a school handles its curriculum.
-Most employers don’t care much about the route you took to become obtain the required education as long as you’re equipped to do the job.
+The route you took to obtain the required education isn’t as important as your demonstrated ability to do the job.

 This is also precisely where CBE shines—the project-based evaluation of these courses means students will have tangible work products that show what they’ve learned.
 This is great for job-seekers who may not have as much relevant work experience to highlight in a resume or interview situation.
-Being able to point to academic work where you’ve applied what you’ve learned in a realistic scenario is more convincing to an employer than a bullet point on a resume.
+Being able to point to academic work where you’ve applied what you’ve learned in a realistic scenario can be more convincing to an employer than a bullet point on a resume.

 What do students think of the CBE course experience?

-Flexibility and the ability to work ahead are great, but it’s no good if the experience is lousy.
-While not every competency-based education program is the same, Rasmussen University students have reacted well to CBE courses.
+Flexibility and the ability to work ahead are great, but it’s no good if the overall experience is lacking.
+While not every competency-based education program is the same, Rasmussen University students have reacted well to their Empowered Learning ™ CBE courses.
 Smeby says her experience in these courses has been a positive one.

 “These courses are great for someone like me,” Smeby says.
 “I have kids, a husband and a job; I volunteer and I don’t have a lot of time to sit in a classroom, but I absolutely have time to sit on my computer at night and take these courses.”